When people think of email marketing, they often misevaluate how powerful of a marketing tool it can be when used for ecommerce.

 as well, there are ways to reward consistent customers.
 (Hint: Marketing automation can help)

-Try things like offering incentives on birthdays and/or their one year anniversary of shopping at your store to keep them coming back to your eStore for more.
+Try things like offering incentives in anniversary or birthday emails and/or their one year anniversary of shopping at your store to keep them coming back to your eStore for more.

 9. Track Your Results from the Start

 One mistake many online entrepreneurs make is not tracking how well their digital marketing efforts are performing when they hit the ground running.

 The earlier you track your data, the easier it is to adjust and improve results.